-- 2. Identify which best describes the proposed service area: rural, urban, Tribal, Territory, suburban, or other. - 3.
+- 1. Describe the populations in the service area. - 2.
+If applicable, describe how the proposal will address priority one (human trafficking and transnational crime) and/or priority two (under-resourced rural and remote areas, Tribal nations, and small towns). - 3.
+Identify which best describes the proposed service area: rural, urban, Tribal, territory, suburban, or other. - 4.
 Describe the barriers faced by victims in the proposed service area.